 Halloween wedding table decor that's NOT for the faint of heart or superstitious #Decor Porn#centerpiece#halloween#non-floral centerpiece#tim burton October 31 | Megan Finley Horowitz meggyfin Photos by Life Long Studios.
 Kyra and Mitchell had a Tim Burton-themed Halloween wedding in North Reddington Beach, Florida.
 Staci Mandikas from UNIQUE Event Design told us, "Kyra is a shy one and it took a while to pull the concept from her, but once we learned that she LOVES Tim Burton movies, their Halloween wedding concept was born!"
 Clearly, the adorable bride Kyra looked stunning in her red gown, her husband wore all black and those colors became a running theme throughout all of their decor.
 And man did they pull out ALL THE STOPS when it came to their spooky, Burton-y, Halloween reception table decor.
 WARNING: their centerpiece, while beautiful, just might give you seven years of bad luck and/or cut you!
 Related Post Kelly & Justin's DIY vintage Halloween two-day wedding These two like photobooths -- so much so that the groom proposed in one.
 So what better photobooth opportunity could there be than a costume...
 Read more Um, let me count the ways I love this set-up.
 Drippy spooky shredded table cloth, the dark red napkins and the black bacara roses, feathers, eggplant orchids, broken mirrors, and dark spindly branches combined to create that spooky yet elegant hanging centerpiece!
 WOW.
 This is why I love Halloween weddings.
 Let's see more of this amazing table… Table runner, red rose petals, floating candles, floating centerpiece… is there anything this table DOESN'T have?
 Here's a view of the hanging branches.
 God damn, this is cool!
 The hanging broken mirror pieces manage to be both creepy and elegant.
 This decor is NOT for the superstitious… or for those who are afraid of cutting themselves on their wedding centerpieces.
 The color combination of the linens is SO spot on.
 I love the silver and dark red combination.
 THIS IS HALLOWEEN DECOR! 🙂 If you want to see more of Kyra and Mitchell's Tim Burton-themed Halloween wedding, head over to UNIQUE Event Designs blog for more awesome photos from Life Long Studios.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Skulls and eyeballs and murder, oh my!
 It's a Halloween Montage!
 NEXT Jodi & Mark's art deco vintage horror movie rooftop wedding Show/Hide comments [ 9 ] OMG SO MUCH AWESOME 6 agree Reply So beautiful and spooky and perfect!
 4 agree Reply Amazing!!!
 3 agree Reply Thank you so much for the feature!
 This was such a fun wedding to work on!
 3 agree Reply The whole decor is great!
 2 agree Reply This wedding was so much fun to photograph.
 I can't wait for the next super amazing decor idea from Staci.
 1 agrees Reply Aww Kyra, I'm so happy for you and Mitchell!
 These pictures are absolutely beautiful, p.s will you help me plan my wedding! haha Reply I love the rose petals on you tables.
 I want to do the same but I'm afraid it might stain the tablecloth.
 What do you think?
 Reply I absolutely love this idea!
 I was wondering how you were able to have the glass hanging that way.
 Any tips on how to duplicate this?
 I was thinking of hanging bloody glass pieces around our vases for centerpieces.
 Thanks in advance!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.